-The stable outlook reflects the expectation of a continued recovery in global light vehicle sales after a trough in 2020, and a recovery of MAHLE's revenues at least in line with market volumes.
-The execution of cost saving measures should help to recover margins into a range of 4%-6% (Moody's adjusted EBITA) and reduce debt/EBITDA (Moody's adjusted) to a maximum of 3x by 2022, which is commensurate for the Ba1.
+The negative outlook reflects the slow recovery of global light vehicle sales after the trough in 2020 with further headwinds from the conflict in the Ukraine including significant cost inflation, which will leave MAHLE's margins and leverage weakly positioned for the Ba1 in 2022 at least.
+The negative outlook also reflects challenges for MAHLE to recover margins into a range of 4%-6% (Moody's adjusted EBITA) and reduce debt/EBITDA (Moody's adjusted) to a maximum of 3x by 2023, which is required for the Ba1.